 How Dystopian Security Images Mobilise Voter Support

-Populist politicians on the right of the political spectrum have become well-known for their ability to create chilling images of insecurity and crisis.
-From countries "overrun by migrants" to "economic collapse", populist narratives often tie existential anxieties to concerns about immigration, globalisation, integration and political correctness.
-Dr Alexandra Homolar’s Leverhulme Trust Research Fellowship explores how populist dystopian security images motivate political support, the project will develop a new account of how populist security rhetoric works at the level of everyday emotional experiences.
+Populist politicians have become well-known for their ability to create chilling images of insecurity and crisis.
+From countries "overrun by migrants" to "economic collapse", populist narratives often tie existential anxieties to concerns about immigration, globalisation, integration, and political correctness.
+As Dr Homolar’s Leverhulme-funded project will show, a cornerstone of populist security narratives is their conjuring of distorted images of the past, present, and future to manipulate fears and grievances.
+To understand how such populist dystopian security images motivate political support, it will develop a new account of how populist security rhetoric works at the level of everyday emotional experiences.